A Structural Criterion for the Applicability of Algebraic Phase Theory: Forced Phase-Theoretic Structure

 \emph{Rigidity islands.} Let $(\mathcal P,\circ)$ be a phase structure satisfying the Structural Applicability Criterion, and let $Q\subseteq \mathcal P$ be a maximal subphase with the property that defect propagation initiated within $Q$ remains contained in $Q$.
 Equivalently, for all $p,q\in Q$, all iterated defects generated by $p$ and $q$ lie in $Q$ and have bounded defect degree.

 By Finite Termination, higher order defect data within $Q$ cannot generate new independent phase elements beyond finite depth.
 Consequently, all higher order interaction data in $Q$ factor through lower order interactions.
-Such subphases therefore exhibit rigid behaviour in which interaction is fully controlled by a finite set of phase relations.
-In particular, rigidity islands are regions of the phase structure that are closed under interaction and cannot create new behaviour beyond what is already present.
+Such subphases therefore exhibit rigid behaviour in which interaction is governed by a finite set of phase relations.
+In particular, rigidity islands are regions of the phase structure that are closed under interaction and do not generate additional independent interaction behaviour beyond finite depth.

-Since the defect filtration has finite depth, only finitely many maximal subphases with this property can exist.
-These subphases are the rigidity islands of the phase structure.
+Since the defect filtration has finite depth, rigidity islands are governed by finite-depth interaction behaviour.
+These subphases form the rigidity islands of the phase structure.

 All listed features follow directly from the existence of admissible phase interaction together with symmetry compatibility and finite termination. \end{proof}

 Although the primary organisational principle in this paper is the defect filtration, it is important to emphasise that Phase Duality carries independent structural content.
 In particular, the phase-response partition induced by the pairing with $\widehat{\mathcal P}$ is not merely a set-theoretic classification.
 Whenever algebraic structure is present, this partition forces canonical decompositions of admissible objects and controls how observables and dynamics can act.